pksharma97817/Grades/README.md

 #Grades

-#This program will Read the names of students and courses
+#This program will Read the names of students and courses.

- 1.Read the grades of the students per course
+ 1.Read the grades of the students per course.

  2.Calculate average per course and per student.